AlexKapumath/prueba1/README.md

 # Computing Shintani fundamental domains
 Here we give an algorithm (in Pari/GP) to obtain a TRUE fundamental domain from a SIGNED fundamental domain for the action of the totally positive units group of a non-totally complex number field.
-This implimentation is based on preprint:
+This implementation is based on preprint:

 A.Capuñay, "COMPUTING SHINTANI DOMAINS (2022)"